strncat/strncat.github.io/_posts/2019-07-18-merge-sort-analysis.markdown

 <b>(1) The Recursion Tree Method</b>
 <br>
 <br>
 How long does MergeSort take?
-How many operations are we doing?
-Let's study in details.
-Let's begin by looking at what MergeSort is doing in each level of recursion.
-We will do this in two passes, one pass to go all way down to the base case in the above pesudo-code and another to climb all the way up and to finally return from MergeSort.
+How many operations are we performing?
+Let's look at what MergeSort is doing at each level of of the recursion tree.
+We will first go all way down splitting the array and calling <i>MergeSort</i> on each half until we reach the base case.
+And then we will go all way up calling <i>Merge</i> in every level until the final <i>Merge</i> call to combine the two halfs of the array and finally exiting MergeSort.
 <br>
 <br>
 <i>Level 0:</i>
 <br>
-At the top level, level 0, we have the whole input, array $$A$$ of size $$n$$.
-We will then recursively called MergeSort again on each half of the input.
+At the top level, we have the whole input, array $$A$$ of size $$n$$.
+We will recursively call MergeSort on each half of the $$A$$.
 <img src="{{ site.url }}/assets/merge/1.png" width="100%">
 <i>Level 1:</i>
 <br>
-In this level, we will have two arrays to sort, each of size $$n/2$$.
-Notice here that the total number of elements from all arrays is still $$n$$.
+In this level, we have two calls to MergeSort.
+Each call is on one half of the array.
+The total number of elements from all calls though is still $$n$$.
 <img src="{{ site.url }}/assets/merge/2.png" width="100%">
 <i>Level 2:</i>
 <br>
-In level 2, we will have 4 arrays each of size $$n/4$$.
+In level 2, we will have 4 calls.
+Each call is on an array of size $$n/4$$.
 We also notice here that the total number of elements is also $$n/4+n/4+n/4+n/4=n$$.
 <img src="{{ site.url }}/assets/merge/3.png" width="100%">
 <i>Level $$t$$:</i>
 <br>
-At the $$t$$'th level, we will have $$2^t$$ arrays.
-Each of these arrays is of size $$n/2^t$$.
+At the $$t$$'th level, we will have $$2^t$$ calls to MergeSort.
+Each of the arrays passed to MergeSort is of size $$n/2^t$$.
 Again, the total number of elements is also $$n$$.
 <img src="{{ site.url }}/assets/merge/4.png" width="100%">
 <i>Level ?:</i>
 <br>
-When do we stop dividing?
+When do we stop dividing/recursively calling MergeSort?
 Our base case happens when $$first == last$$.
-This means that the input now has only one element.
-We have two questions now.
-How many arrays do we have total? and what is the number of this level (how many levels are there)?
-<br><br>
-First, since each array is of size 1 then we must have $$n$$ arrays because the total number of elements is $$n$$.
-Second, we ask, how many times do we divide $$n$$ by 2 to reach 1?
-This is because the algorithm keeps dividing by 2 at each step.
-The answer to that $$\log_2(n)$$.
-This is precisely what logs give us. $$log_d(n)$$ answers the question: how many times do we divide $$n$$ by $$d$$ to reach 1.
+This means that we stop the recursion when each call has an array of size 1.
+How many times do we divide $$n$$ by 2 (we're dividing the array into two halfs at each step) to reach 1?
+This is precisely what logs give us. $$log_d(n)$$ is the number of times that we divide $$n$$ by $$d$$ to reach 1.
 The first time I heard this, something clicked in my brain.
 I felt like I was missing so much before thinking of logs this way!
 (Thanks Professor Mary!)
 <br><br>
-In Summary, at the $$log_2(n)$$ level, we have $$n$$ arrays, each of size 1.
+Therefore, the answer is: at the $$log_2(n)$$ level, each array is of size 1 and this is we stop calling MergeSort again.
+After this we will start calling Merge now to combine everything together!
 <img src="{{ site.url }}/assets/merge/5.png" width="100%">
 <br>
 <br>